DigitalPasts/DigitalPasts.github.io/docs/MAPA.md

 title: Mesopotamian Ancient Place-names Almanac
 ---

-The Mesopotamian Ancient Place-names Almanac (MAPA) focuses on the Mesopotamian deltaic city of Uruk ([modern Warka](https://pleiades.stoa.org/places/912986)).
+The Mesopotamian Ancient Place-names Almanac (MAPA) focuses on the Mesopotamian deltaic city of Uruk (<a href="https://pleiades.stoa.org/places/912986" target="_blank">modern Warka</a>).
 It is one of the earliest mega-cities in world history, settled already from the fourth millennium BCE.
 Uruk possesses some of the earliest attestations of the cuneiform writing system, and boasts of being the royal seat of the legendary king Gilgamesh.

 ![map of Uruk](/images/MAPA/Shay_2020_10_figure2_preview.jpeg)